-The State Attorney's Office said on Monday that it would not oppose the addition of a prisoner to the cell of Yigal Amir, the convicted assassin of Yitzhak Rabin.
+The State Attorney's Office said yesterday it would not object to bringing another prisoner into the cell of Yigal Amir, the convicted assassin of Prime Minister Yitzhak Rabin.

 Amir has been held in solitary confinement for the past 15 years.
-Amir is serving a life sentence for shooting and killing Rabin as the then-prime minister departed a peace rally in Tel Aviv on November 4, 1995.
+He is serving a life sentence for shooting and killing the prime minister as he was leaving a peace rally in Tel Aviv on November 4, 1995.

-Before the start of Monday's hearing, Amir's wife Larisa Trembovler said that Amir's prison conditions amounted to "torture."
+Before yesterday's hearing began, Amir's wife Larissa Trimbobler said Amir's prison conditions amounted to "torture."

 On Sunday, the Physicians for Human Rights organization called on Israel to end the solitary confinement of Amir.